nazan/time-capsule/readme.md

 2. Controller node - This type of node has 2 more features in addition to all the features of a reservoir node.
 Only one controller node will be included in each instance of system deployment.
     1. Acts as a registry of reservoir nodes.
 Responds with a random list of reservoir nodes from its registry once called upon by an end-user for such a list.
     2. Storage of first slice of any symetric key will always be handled by the controller node.
 Which qualifies it to perform the second additional feature.
-That is, to trigger the collaborative effort to reconstitute a symetric key once the expiry time of that key is detected.
+That is, to trigger and coordintate the collaborative effort to reconstitute a symetric key once the expiry time of that key is detected.
+The result of the reconstitution will be collected and stored in the controller node itself.

 ## Encryption